OCESS/corbit-3/README.md

     pip3 install scipy
     pip3 install mysqlclient

-then from here you have to run “source corbit3/bin/activate” do get your virtualenv for development back again.
+then from here you have to run `source corbit3/bin/activate` do get your virtualenv for development back again.
 If you don’t want a virtualenv (useful to have exactly the right versions of libraries you need and not conflict with other projects on your system) then you can leave out the first three lines.